epam/edp-sonar-operator/README.md

 4. Install operator in the arbitrary (`sonar-operator`) namespace with the helm command; find below the installation command example:

     ```bash
-    helm install sonar-operator epamedp/sonar-operator --version <chart_version> --namespace sonar-operator
+    helm install sonar-operator epamedp/sonar-operator --version <chart_version> --namespace sonar
     ```

-5. Check the `sonar-operator` namespace that should contain operator deployment with your operator in a running status.
+5. Check the `sonar` namespace that should contain operator deployment with your operator in a running status.

 ## Quick Start

-1. Insert newly created user credentials into Kubernetes secret:
+1. Login into Sonarqube and create user.
+Attach permissions to user such as quality gates, profiles, user managment etc. Insert user credentials into Kubernetes secret.

     ```yaml
     apiVersion: v1